acyeh-lab/NetMHCIIPan/README.md

 Now, make sure to upload NetMHCIIPan (included on the main page - `netMHCIIpan-4.3e.Linux.tar.gz`) into your directory.
 Source website is from (https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/).
 Once the file is uploaded to your desired folder, unpack using the command line `tar -xzvf netMHCIIpan-4.3e.Linux.tar.gz`.
 Installation instructions are available in the directory "~/NetMHCIIpan-4.3/netMHCIIpan-4.3.readme" (including changing the default home directory and temp directory in the script "netMHCIIpan").
 Some additional tips are provided below as well.

 # Data preparation
 NetMHCIIPan will require a directory containing peptides files.
-These files following a simple format:
+These files following a simple format.
+For example, the file "CMV_PEPTIDE_001.txt" contains the following text:
 ```
 >CMV_PEPTIDE_001
 CDLPLVSSRLLPETS